source-academy/general/instructor/github/README.md

 | Property | Description |
 | --- | --- |
-| id | A string value with the unique identifier of the assessment.
 | title | A string value with the display name of the assessment.
 | openAt and closeAt | start and due dates of the assessment in ISO 8601 standard for Date and Time.
-| published | "yes" or "no" value determines if the assessment is visible on Source Academy (not yet implemented).
+| published | "yes" or "no" value determines if the assessment is visible for learners.
-| coverImage | A string value with URL leading to cover image address for the assessment.
+| coverImage | A string value of image URL for cover image of the assessment.
 | shortSummary | A string value that summarises the assessment.
 | acceptLink | A string value of the URL to accept the assessment on GitHub Classroom.
 | repoPrefix | A string value given to all repositories generated from the assessment on GitHub Classroom.